DRAWING CODES: Experimental Protocols of Architectural Representation

 Code as script.
 A code can be understood as a script or a recipe: a set of instructions to be executed or performed by a computer, a robot, or (in the case of theater or film), an actor.
 Scripts often produce unexpected discrepancies between the intent of the code and how it is executed.
 How can drawing explore these open-ended processes that may not have a defined outcome?

 The invited architects were asked to conform to a set of strict rules: consistent dimension, black & white medium, and limiting the drawing to orthographic projection.
 The intent is for this consistency to emphasize the wide range of approaches to questions of technology, design, and representation.
 Yet within this considerable diversity of medium, aesthetic sensibility, and content, several common qualities emerge.
 First is the unsure link between code and outcome: glitches, bugs, accidents, anomalies, but also loopholes, deviations, variances, and departures that open up new potentials for architectural design and representation.
 Second is a mature embrace of technology not as a fetishized end game, but as an instrument employed synthetically in concert with other architectural “tools of the trade.”
 And finally, these drawings demonstrate how conventions of architectural representation remain fertile territory for invention and speculation.

-The adjacent gallery at 151 Hubbell Street features work by CCA Architecture students in Kinematic Code, a course taught by Clayton Muhleman that has been exploring procedural and robotic drawing techniques.
+At the show's initial run at CCA in San Francisco, an adjacent gallery featured work by CCA Architecture students in Kinematic Code, a course taught by Clayton Muhleman that has been exploring procedural and robotic drawing techniques.

 by Viola Ago